Homemade Indian-Style Tomato Ketchup/Sauce Recipe

-- Put off the heat, and open the cooker when pressure subsides.
+- Take it off the heat and open the cooker when pressure subsides.

-- We need to cook the pulp now.
+- Cook the pulp now.
 Keep the heat on high and let the pulp come to a boil.

 - When the extract is ready, strain it directly into the pulp and mix.
 Cook the tomato pulp until it becomes thicker.